Running the Evaluation¶

 model = meta.load_model(**kwargs) # passed to model loader, e.g. SentenceTransformer

-If you can't the required keyword argument a solution might be to extract the model:
+If you can't find the required keyword argument, a solution might be to extract the model:

 model = meta.load_model(**kwargs)